-ED Doctor Near Me in Altoona, PA
+ED Doctor Near Altoona, PA

 There’s not much we can count on in life, but if there’s one guarantee, we can bet that our bodies change as we grow older.
 That’s especially true for men as they age.
 One moment you’re partying at the club, waking up refreshed, and hitting the gym.
 The next moment, getting out of bed is a chore.
 You’re sore in places you never thought before, and hangovers don’t just go away after a hot shower and a big breakfast.